Policies and FAQ

 • Racial or sexual harassment (including inappropriate physical contact).

 If a student breaks this code of conduct, their registration may be cancelled without refund or credit given.
-Thanks for working with us to create a safe and welcoming place for all our students.

 Studio East is a 501(C)(3) non-profit corporation, registered with the Washington Secretary of State as a charitable organization.
 Federal tax ID #94-3213270.
 Your gifts are tax-deductible to the extent allowed by law; please consult with your tax professional.